apachecn/geeksforgeeks-dsal-zh/docs/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2.md

         // a copy of array of edges
         Array.Sort(edge);

-        // Allocate memory for creating V ssubsets subset[] subsets = new subset[V];
+        // Allocate memory for creating V subsets subset[] subsets = new subset[V];
         for (i = 0; i < V; ++i)
             subsets[i] = new subset();